Donate

 Hurricane Milton: How to Help

-Project HOPE is on the ground in the aftermath of Hurricane Milton in Florida.
+Project HOPE is implementing long-term health strengthening programs in the aftermath of Hurricane Milton in Florida.
 Learn more about our response and how you can help.

 Hurricane Milton hitting Florida graphic